 - Make a detailed to-do list and assign tasks.

 - Assemble and address invitations.
-(Include information about the couple's registries.
-And, if it's a theme party, make sure to provide proper gift-giving instructions.)
+Don't forget to include information about the couple's registries.
+And, if it's a theme party, make sure to provide proper gift-giving instructions.

 - Mail invitations.

 - Shop for decorations, paper goods and other party props.

 - If guests have offered to bring desserts and other treats, email or call to confirm what they plan to bring.

 - Place flower order.

 - Buy your shower gift for the bride.

 - Make a shopping list for the food and drinks.
 Buy any hard-to-find ingredients.

 - Pick up any baskets, CDs, cake stands, audio equipment or serving ware that friends or neighbors have offered to lend.